ansemjo/homepage/content/post/install-esxi-6.5-on-a-supermicro-x10sba.md

-The Supermicro X10SBA board does provide a couple of COM ports though and since I've never actually used a serial connection for anything before, I've set out to try this route to disabling the graphics chip. _(Sidenote: my never server is a Supermicro SYS-5028D-T4NT, which has a platform management interface (IPMI).
+The Supermicro X10SBA board does provide a couple of COM ports though and since I've never actually used a serial connection for anything before, I've set out to try this route to disabling the graphics chip. _(Sidenote: my newer server is a Supermicro SYS-5028D-T4NT, which has a platform management interface (IPMI).
 Boy, does that make life easier.)_